rly0nheart/tor2tor/README.md

   ```commandline
   t2t --help
   ```
-Calling it with an onion url should look like this:
+Calling it with an onion url should look like the following
 ```commandline
 sudo tor2tor http://example.onion
 ```